tinymce/tinymce-react/README.md

 ### Issues

-Have you have found an issue with `tinymce-react` or do you have a feature request?
-Open up an [issue](https://github.com/tinymce/tinymce-react/issues) and let us know or submit a [pull request](https://github.com/tinymce/tinymce-react/pulls). *Note: for issues related to TinyMCE please visit the [TinyMCE repository](https://github.com/tinymce/tinymce).*
+Have you found an issue with tinymce-react or do you have a feature request?
+Open up an [issue](https://github.com/tinymce/tinymce-react/issues) and let us know or submit a [pull request](https://github.com/tinymce/tinymce-react/pulls). *Note: for issues concerning TinyMCE please visit the [TinyMCE repository](https://github.com/tinymce/tinymce).*